mapgears/scribeui/README.markdown

 Configuration
 -------------
- *  To reset the sqlite3 database, in the application directory, execute in a python shell (sudo python):
+ *  To reset the sqlite3 database, open a python shell as admin from the the application directory:

+        cd application
+        sudo python

+    in the python shell:

         from init import init_db
         init_db()